8 Best call recorder apps for Android, iPhone, & computers in 2023

 • A customer claiming they didn’t verbally approve a charge

-Under the Federal Wiretap Act, it’s always illegal to record a conversation without at least one person (which could be you or an employee) consenting to the recording in the US.
+Under the Federal Wiretap Act, it’s illegal to record a conversation without at least one person (which could be you or an employee) consenting to the recording in the US.

 OpenPhone: The best call recorder app

-Since OpenPhone allows you to share phone numbers with members of your team, you’ll also be able to share recordings with ease to take full advantage of all the benefits of call recording.
+Since OpenPhone allows you to share phone numbers with other members of your team, you can easily share recordings internally to take full advantage of the benefits of call recording.
+It’s also equipped with an auto-record feature so you never need to press ‘start’ to record your call.

-4.9/5 - (26 votes)
+4.9/5 - (28 votes)